 Complete Student Loans is a product of the Utah Higher Education Assistance Authority.

-UHEAA is governed by the Utah State Board of Regents.
+UHEAA is governed by the Utah Board of Higher Education.

-We collect personal information about you in order to identify you as our customer, to establish and manage your accounts, to complete your transactions, to provide information to you about our products and services, and to comply with legal and regulatory requirements.
-The types of nonpublic personally identifying information that we collect can include:
+We collect Personal Information about you for the purpose of conducting our business and pursuing our legitimate interests, including to identify you as our customer, to establish and manage your accounts, to complete your transactions, to provide information to you about our products and services, and to comply with legal and regulatory requirements.
+The types of nonpublic Personal Information that we may collect includes:

 - Your Social Security Number, name, contact information, birth date, assets, and income.